Maddest-Lad/Local-LLM-Translator/README.md

 ## Usage
 1. Start an OpenAI-compatible server, this was built for LM Studio + SSE Streaming
-2. Set the Local or Remote LLM URL in the settings
-3. Start the application and select the VLM, LLM and endpoint in the settings:
+2. Start the application and select the VLM, LLM, and LM Studio / OpenAI compatible endpoint in the settings:
 ```bash
 python run_app.py
 ```